git-town/git-town/README.md

 ## Git Commands

 Hint: This documentation assumes "master" as the main branch name, and "feature" as the feature branch name.

+All Git Town commands automatically clean up (prune) no longer existing remote branches from your branch list.

 ### git hack